-MTPL -increase of new business rate; increase in frequency of attritional claim; additional assumption: increase of receivables from two counterparties on which we have the highest exposure coming from regresses and increase their probability of default; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.
+- increase of new business rate; increase in average claim; decrease of new business premium; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.

-Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2022-2024 - impacted by both SCR increase and EOF decrease).
-Still, solvency ratio remains above 125% for end of 2021-2024.
+Overall result of scenario: the modified inputs bring a decrease of solvency ratio (especially for years 2023-2025 - impacted by both SCR increase and EOF decrease).
+Still, solvency ratio remains above 125% for end of 2024-2025, while for 2023, solvency ratio is slightly lower than 125%.